 How to Flavor Plain Yogurt

-I love to buy plain whole milk yogurt and to add flavor to it myself, in addition to simply serving plain yogurt plain.
+I love to buy plain whole milk yogurt and to add flavor to it myself since there are so many easy options.
 Here are some stir-ins that we like:

 - Applesauce or Apple Puree

 - Maple syrup or honey (avoid honey for babies under age 1)

 - Butternut squash puree (cooled)

 - All-fruit jam or preserves

 - Mashed banana or banana puree

 - Baby food fruit purees like Pear Puree, Mango Puree, or Strawberry Puree

 TIP: Try a few small servings of yogurt with these mix ins to see what your kids like.
 Scroll down for specifics on portions and amounts to mix.